MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-match-order-edit.png "Edit data match order")

 - **Change the order of your rules**: If you defined multiple rules, it might be worth changing their order so you can yield a better match quality.
-This can be done by substituting the two rules' attributes.
-Delete and re-create the two rules.
+You can reorder the match rules by selecting the **Move Up** and **Move Down** options provided in the match rules grid.

 - **Edit your rules**: This includes several important changes that you should try as you optimize the match quality.
 The following options are accessible via the rule's **Edit** button: